Ozone Cracking in Tires: 6 Signs to Replace Them

 Watch for these common exposure risks:

-2. Outdoor air pollution: Sunlight and volatile organic compounds (VOCs) can help form ground-level ozone that reaches stored tires.
+- Outdoor air pollution: Sunlight, NOx, and VOCs can help form ground-level ozone that reaches stored tires.

 Store tires in a clean indoor space when possible.
 Use tire covers, avoid direct sun, and separate tires from equipment that produces sparks or electrical discharge.